-Ultimately the program will include targeted strategies designed to achieve different objectives in the coastal areas.
-Staff is developing standard templates for three different outreach engagement formats, including presentations to deploy to affected areas post-storm, such as those conducted in Santa Fe and Hitchcock in 2013; educational presentations aimed at informing consumers of important coverage, eligibility and claims information before issues arise; and networking events during which staff makes presentations to smaller community groups with the goal of identifying community needs and organizing larger educational events.
-To date, TWIA has coordinated a number of successful events, including post-event meetings with Santa Fe and Hitchcock Chambers of Commerce; the Hitchcock Chamber of Commerce-sponsored Community Forum: Brainstorming the Hail Storm; educational presentations to community groups in Ingleside, Corpus, Aransas Pass, and Portland; a Q&A regarding TWIA Claims, Eligibility & Coverage and Funding issues hosted by the Rockport Chamber; the Coastal Bend Hurricane Conference in Robstown in May 2014; an open house forum in Mt.
-Belvieu; and an outreach effort in July 2014 in Galveston involving events coordinated with the City of La Marque Chamber, Independent Insurance Agents of Texas (IIAT), and the Galveston Board of Realtors.
+presentations to deploy to affected areas post-storm, such as those conducted in Santa Fe and Hitchcock in 2013; educational presentations aimed at informing consumers of important coverage, eligibility and claims information before issues arise; and networking events during which staff conduct presentations to smaller community groups as a means of identifying community needs and organizing larger educational events.
+To date, TWIA has coordinated a number of successful events, including the following: post-event meetings with Santa Fe and Hitchcock Chambers of Commerce; the Hitchcock Chamber of Commerce-sponsored Community Forum: Brainstorming the Hail Storm; educational presentations to community groups in Ingleside, Corpus, Aransas Pass, and Portland; a Q&A regarding TWIA Claims, Eligibility & Coverage and Funding issues hosted by the Rockport Chamber; the Coastal Bend Hurricane Conference in Robstown in May 2014; an open house forum in Mont Belvieu; an outreach effort in July 2014 in Galveston encompassing events coordinated with the City of La Marque Chamber, Independent Insurance Agents of Texas (IIAT), and the Galveston Board of Realtors; and FEMA Flood Risk and Insurance open houses and agent workshops in San Patricio and Aransas Counties in November 2014.